SwinIoTLab/SenShaMart/INSTALLATION.md

 To run an app (for example a miner):

-0. Make sure you've compiled them with typescript through calling `tsc`
+1. Make sure you've compiled them with typescript through calling `tsc`
-1. You can run the Apps with the defult configurations.
-   It is recomended to set the required configurations in the `./settings.json` file as explained below in the configuration section.
+2. You can run the Apps with the defult configurations except for the Broker App.
+See the Essential Configurations below to coonfigure the Broker App.
+Also, it is highly recomended to follow the configuration in the  Recomended Configuration section.
-2. Run the app using node (e.g. `node miner/miner-app.js`).
+3. Run the app using node (e.g. `node miner/miner-app.js`).
    You can run multiple apps simultaneously.

 ### Configuration